rauf322/blink-copilot/README.md

 <!-- markdownlint-disable no-blank-blockquote -->

 > [!IMPORTANT]
-> If you disable debounce and enable `auto_refresh`, the completion list will
+> If you disable debounce and enable `auto_refresh`, the copilot suggestion
-> refresh every time the cursor moves.
+> items will be refreshed every time the cursor moves.
 > Excessive refreshing may temporarily block your Copilot.

 Default: `750`